r0adkll/sign-android-release/README.md

 ### ENV: `SIGNED_RELEASE_FILE`

-This also set's an environment variable that points to the signed release file
+This also set's an environment variable that points to the signed release file.
+We set the enviroment variable as a comma delimited string as well just like above.

 ## Example usage